phoddie/runmod/readme.md

 - `doStepInside` -- execute and break inside the next function called
 - `doStepOutside` -- execute and break when returning from the current function call.
 - `doToggle` -- request that the given object toggle its state for reporting its contents.
 This is equivalent to clicking the turn down arrow in xsbug that appears to the left of objects.

+The `XsbugConnection` instance provides functions to send Commands to the microcontroller.

+- `doGetPreference(domain, key, callback)` -- Retrieves the value of a preference as a string.
+The callback function is invoked with the result.
+- `doRestart()` -- Restart the microcontroller.
+The WebSocket connection will be closed.
+- `doUninstall()` -- Uninstall the current mod.
+A restart is necessary after this for the change to take effect.
+- `doInstall(offset, data)` -- Install data for new mod.
+A restart is necessary after this for the change to take effect.
+The `offset` starts at 0.
+The `data` must be an instance of an `ArrayBuffer`.
+The implementation of `doInstall` breaks the data into fragments no bigger than 512 bytes.
+- `doSetPreference(domain, key, value)` -- Sets the value of a preference to a string.

 #### Exploring the xsbug protocol
 The xsbug protocol is undocumented.
 Some experimentation will be needed to use it.
 The [source code of xsbug](https://github.com/Moddable-OpenSource/moddable/tree/public/tools/xsbug) is available, which provides a working example.
 Running xsbug locally with the simulator together with Wireshark is a good way to see how user interface features correspond to protocol messages.